-The rising popularity of GoPro for mounting motorcycle helmets is remarkable.
-The first thing everyone does these days after buying a helmet is to invest in a GoPro, as there’s no question about its numerous advantages over the ordinary camera and other video recording gadgets.
-But you ask — how do I mount GoPro on a full-face motorcycle helmet?
+The increasing trend of using GoPro for mounting motorcycle helmets is noteworthy.
+Nowadays, one of the first things riders do after purchasing a helmet is investing in a GoPro, given its clear advantages over traditional cameras and other recording devices.
+But the question remains — how do I mount a GoPro on a full-face motorcycle helmet?

-Depending on your need and style, you can mount the GoPro onto your motorcycle helmet in one of four ways: Front GoPro mounting, side GoPro mounting, chin GoPro mounting, or vented strap GoPro mounting.
+Depending on your preference and riding style, you can mount the GoPro onto your motorcycle helmet in one of four ways: Front mounting, side mounting, chin mounting, vented strap mounting, or under-visor mounting.

 Yes!
 No law exists against mounting anything to your motorcycle helmet, provided it doesn’t corrupt the gear’s structural integrity.
 That means you shouldn’t drill holes in the helmet.
 However, you can stick a GoPro to the helmet or fit it via a suction cap.